-Last fall the caribou were a little slow moving into the area, but over the course of 2 hunts all 6 hunters tagged good bulls and one 8 foot grizzly was taken.
+In 2017 over the course of 2 hunts a total of 6 hunters tagged 6 good bulls and one 8 foot grizzly.

 In 2016 season all 4 HCU hunters killed bulls in the 360 to 380 class.
 Thousands of caribou were seen and hundreds of bulls.
 One of the two hunters that had a grizzly tag scored on a nice bear.
 The other hunter missed a wolverine several times.

-2015, all 5 hunters took home a bull grossing from 360 to 390 except one hunter that shot the wrong bull.
-Past years success has continued to be 100 percent.
+In 2015 all 5 hunters took home a bull grossing from 360 to 390 except one hunter that shot the wrong bull.

-This hunt takes place in late August or early September in Unit 20E where the limit on caribou is one bull per hunter.
+This hunt takes place in late August or ear-ly September in Unit 20Ewhere the limit on caribou is one bull per hunter.
 It is the 40 Mile Herd and according to the biologists is one of, if not, the healthiest herd in Alaska growing 6 to 8 percent per year.
-The state is also doing a very good job on wolf control, which has really enhanced the caribou herd.
+The state is also doing a very good job on wolf control, which has really enhanced the caribou

 NORTHWEST TERRITORIES OFFERS